brunocalou/Arduino-Generic-Robot/README.md

 Installation
 =====================

--Copy the folder GenericRobot to your arduino libraries path ( ../arduino/libraries )
+-Copy the all the folders to your arduino libraries path ( ../arduino/libraries )

--To use any external library, do the same process with the library folder

 -You can clone the project and the external libraries by using git clone --recursive git://github.com/brunocalou/Arduino-Generic-Robot